lnbits/lnbits/docs/guide/faq.md

   </ul>
   <p>B - If you run your LNbits over Tor and want to offer public LN services, you should consider to move it to a clearnet (domain/IP) access, with https SSL certificate.</p>
   <ul>
     <li>The easiest way (2 min setup) is to use Caddy.
-Just follow the instructions from [here](https://docs.lnbits.org/guide/installation.html#reverse-proxy-with-automatic-https-using-caddy) and your LNbits will be accesible through clearnet https.
+Just follow the instructions from <a href="https://docs.lnbits.org/guide/installation.html#reverse-proxy-with-automatic-https-using-caddy">here</a> and your LNbits will be accesible through clearnet https.
         You must have a domain and be able to configure in your DNS records a subdomain for your LNbits instance (eg. lnbits.mydomain.com).
         Also you need access to your internet router to open the port 443 and forward it your LNbits IP machine in your LAN.</li>
-    <li>You can use also apache option, explained in the [LNBits installation manual](https://docs.lnbits.org/guide/installation.html#running-behind-an-apache2-reverse-proxy-over-https).</li>
+    <li>You can also use apache option, explained in the <a href="https://docs.lnbits.org/guide/installation.html#running-behind-an-apache2-reverse-proxy-over-https">LNbits installation manual</a>.</li>
     <li>If you LNbits run in a bundle node (Umbrel, Citadel, myNode, Embassy, Raspiblitz etc), you can follow <a href="https://github.com/TrezorHannes/vps-lnbits">this extensive guide</a> with many options to make your Tor only LNbits into a clearnet LNbits.

 </details>